Mad River Glen Cooperative

 Fall issue Echo – Request candidates and post election information and calendar

-Nov 1, Dec 1, Jan 1, Feb 1, and Mar 1 - List Serve – Request candidates and post election information and election calendar on the 1st of every month from November through March.
+Nov 1, Dec 1, Jan 1, Feb 1, and Mar 1 - List Serve – Request candidates to come forward and post election information and election calendar on the 1st of every month from November through March.
 Delete old deadlines every month.

 February 1-7 – candidate petitions to be on the ballot submitted to election chair